Skip to main content

 Description

 The connect command opens an SSH session to a running VM, giving you full interactive access to the VM’s terminal.
-The command automatically handles SSH key management and connection routing based on whether you’re connecting locally or remotely.
+The command automatically handles SSH key management and secure connection routing.

 Basic Usage